acquitelol/elle/README.md

 * L7: Yield the next argument from the `args` pointer as an `Int` type, and add it to the result value
 * L9: Return the summed value.
 Right before this point, the `free` call that we deferred earlier would be called.

-At the call-site, using this function is very easy.
+At the call-site, using this function is easy due to the syntactic sugar provided by Elle.
 It can be done like this:

 ```cpp
 pub fn main() {